-- Risk analyses, the results of which will be depersonalised; - Preparation of "personal data packages" (PDPs) for onward transfer to Europol.
+- Risk analyses; - Preparation of "personal data packages" (PDPs) for onward transfer to Europol.

 Data subjects are persons suspected by the competent authorities of Member States of being involved in facilitation of illegal immigration, human trafficking, or other cross-border criminal activities.
-Victims of human trafficking and smuggled migrants are explicitly excluded from being data subjects.
-This information will initially be provided in the form of narrative interview reports (other data sources will be added as processes mature) collected in the context of Frontex-coordinated operations2.
-A non-exhaustive list of data categories that may be included in these reports was provided as follows:
+Victims of human trafficking and smuggled migrants are explicitly excluded.
+This information will be provided in the form of narrative interview reports collected in the context of Frontex-coordinated operations.2 A non-exhaustive list of data categories that may be included in these reports was provided as follows:

 - Name(s) of subject, nickname

 - Gender

 - Nationality/ies

 - Names of known accomplices

 - Organised crime group

 - Registered business

+- Personal address

+- Safe house address

+- Means of communications (telephone number, social media handles...)